Henry Norwest: Military career

 In his nearly three years of service with the 50th Canadian Infantry Battalion, the lance corporal achieved a documented sniping record of 115 fatal shots.
 His true number of kills could be higher, because the military only recorded hits which had been witnessed by someone else.
 Norwest drew greatly upon his upbringing and experience as a hunter – moving with stealth, and making use of camouflage and the natural foliage around him to hide.
 As a result of his exceptional abilities his superiors frequently sent him on reconnaissance missions into no man's land or behind enemy lines.

 In 1917, Norwest earned the Military Medal during the Battle of Vimy Ridge, in recognition of his contribution to the conquering of a significant point along the ridge.
 In the three months preceding the battle, Norwest killed 59 enemy soldiers.
 After his death, he was posthumously awarded the bar to his Military Medal.
-He was one of only 90 men in the CEF to earn the Military Medal with Bar.
+He was one of only 838 men in the CEF to earn the Military Medal with Bar.
+Canadian Indigenous sniper Francis Pegahmagabow had a Military Medal and two bars one of only 39 Canadians to receive this honour.
 Only three months before the war ended, Norwest was on a mission to find a German sniper's lair when he was killed by the enemy sniper.

 His Ross rifle is on display at The King's Own Calgary Regiment (RCAC) Museum, part of The Military Museums in Calgary.
 It is the second of three rifles that he used and was brought back to Canada by his spotter.
 The last rifle that Norwest carried was rumoured to have been taken by the German sniper who killed him on 18 August 1918 near Fouquescourt, Somme, France.

 Personal life

 Nicknamed Ducky, Henry Norwest was Métis of Cree/French origins from the Hobbema reserve in Alberta.
 Henry reportedly earned his nickname during the war because he was very popular with women at dance halls, and would dance for hours before "ducking" out on the women at the end of the night.
+April 9 marks 100 years since Canadian troops began the battle for Vimy Ridge.
 Henry was married with three children, who were all sent to a residential school in Ermineskin, Alberta, prior to his enlistment.
 His wife died in Alberta sometime before he was killed in action.
 His three daughters became orphans upon his death, and spent most of their childhoods in a residential school.
 Henry is buried in the Warvillers Churchyard Extension Cemetery, Warvillers, Somme, France.